-As it relates to fiber optics, randomization is actually a purposeful (not random) placement of fiber within a ferrule.
-The process itself can be automated, or done by hand, and varying degrees (and types) of randomization result from various methods used.
+As it relates to fiber optics, “randomization” is actually a purposeful placement of fibers within a ferrule.
+The process itself can be automated or done by hand.
+Varying degrees (and types) of randomization result from various methods used.
 Most randomization processes are performed by hand, so experience counts!

 In the illustration above, energy areas of greater and less intensity are transmitted through the fiber bundle.
 Because the fiber bundle is assembled with most individual fibers undisturbed, the resulting output basically mirrors the input, which is non-uniform.

-If the subject you are lighting is close to the output, the non-uniform effect is greater than if the subject is further away, because the light has less chance to mix.
+If the subject being illuminated is in close proximity to the fiber output, the non-uniform effect is greater than if the subject is further away, because the light has less chance to mix.
 The non-uniform effect is greatest if a focusing lens is used.

-When the fiber is purposefully mixed (or in fiber optics terms, randomized), the relative position of each fiber’s termination changes from its position at the input.
-Therefore, the light each fiber accepts at the input exits from a different location at the output.
+When the fiber is purposefully mixed (or in fiber optics terms, randomized), the relative input position of each fiber changes from its position at the output.
+Therefore, the light each fiber accepts at the input exits at a different location within the output.
 The resulting change in position helps mix areas of less and greater intensity, producing a uniform spot of light, even if a lens is used to focus the output.

 The degree of uniformity is affected by the quality or type of randomization.
-Very good randomization looks like “Salt and Pepper” when viewing the input (See photo top left).
+Very good randomization looks like “Salt and Pepper” when viewing the input.
+(See the photo below.)

 When Randomization Is Not Required

-As the distance from the output increases, light has better mixing ability.
-More intense areas mix with less intense areas over the affected area of influence.
+As the distance from the output increases, light from a fiber bundle has better mixing ability.
+More intense areas mix with less intense areas over the area of influence.
 Therefore, randomization may not be required if the component is lighting an area far from the output end.

 In light line (spot-to-line) construction, if the line is comprised of more than one row of fiber, and made by layering fiber ribbons, randomization is built in, so the added step (and cost) of randomizing the bundle is not necessary.

-In 2D ringlight applications (or very shallow depth of field conditions), the output is focused to a spot at an optimal working distance, “mixing” the output at the focal point.
+In 2D ring light applications (or shallow depth-of field-conditions), the output is focused to a spot at an optimal working distance, “mixing” the output at the focal point.
 Typically, randomization is not required.

 What Randomization Will Not Do